 02. Know the Size of the Sensor

-The size of the sensor is the most important feature of a camera.
-Yet many beginners don’t fully understand how it impacts image quality.
-Inside every DSLR Camera, there is an image sensor.
-It records the image through the viewfinder and sends it to the memory card.
+Sensor size is one of the most important features of a camera.
+Yet many beginners do not fully understand how it affects image quality.
+There is an image sensor inside every DSLR camera.
+A picture is captured through the viewfinder and stored on a memory card.

-The sizes of sensors vary between brands and models.
-Like, APS-C sensors are very common in entry and mid-level DSLRs.
-Their sizes are 23.60mm x 15.60mm.
-But, in Canon, the APS-C sensor size is 22.20mm x 14.80mm.
-However, the relationship between sensor sizes is very simple.
-The bigger, the better.
+Sensor sizes vary between brands and models.
+The APS-C sensor is very common in entry-level and mid-range DSLRs.
+Their dimensions are 23.60mm x 15.60mm.
+Canon, however, uses an APS-C sensor with a size of 22.20mm x 14.80mm.
+However, there is a very simple relationship between sensor sizes.
+The larger, the better.

 03. Understand Megapixels and Image Quality